 Getting into Ibadan is not a difficult feat as the city is a rather popular destination.
 Various travel options exist from different locations.

 The Ibadan Airport hosts various airlines heading to and arriving from various locations within the country.
 The airlines available at this airport are Overland Airways and Arik Air.
 These airlines fly from Lagos and Abuja to Ibadan.

 Road transportation to Ibadan is, however, the most commonly towed route.
-Various transport companies like Chisco Transport, Peace Mass Transit and Young Shall Grow Motors have terminals in the city and make daily trips in and out of the city, from various parts of the country.
+Various transport companies like Chisco Transport, Peace Mass Transit, and Young Shall Grow Motors have terminals in the city and make daily trips in and out of the city, from various parts of the country.

-People who like Ibadan also like…
+People who liked this also like…

 Ibadan an ancient city in the western part of the Country has a couple of tourist attraction centers as well as shopping malls, restaurants and cinemas, which can create long-lasting memories for you and leave you asking for more.
 The city is definitely one to enjoy.

 Ibadan, the capital of Oyo state displays an amalgamation of ancient and modern life.
 “The Brown City” used to be a major distribution point for products like Kola nuts, Cocoa, Cassava, Cotton, Rubber and Palm oil.
 The city is dotted by several old/colonial buildings, which gives it a rural-urban ambience.